Yord/pxi-dsv/README.md

 ![pxi-dsv teaser][teaser]

-🧚`pxi-dsv` is a delimiter-separated values plugin for `pxi` (pixie), the small, fast and magic command-line data processor.
+🧚`pxi-dsv` is a delimiter-separated values plugin for `pxi` (pixie), the small, fast and magical command-line data processor.

 See the [`pxi` github repository][pxi] for more details!